 The Two Must-Haves for Gorilla Trekking are a Porter and a Walking Stick

-Why you need a Porter for your Gorilla Trek
+Why do you need a Porter for your Gorilla Trek?

-Why do you need to use the services of a porter?
+Why do you need to use the services of a porter for Gorilla Trekking?
 The answer is simple and practical.
-A porter’s service allows you to focus on the Trek, your surroundings, the birds, wildlife, other primates, and the gorillas themselves when you reach their location.
+When you trek gorillas, golden monkey6s, hike through Bwindi Forest or Mgaahinga Park a or climb volcano the assistance of a porter service allows you to focus on the Trek, your surroundings, the birds, wildlife, other primates, and the gorillas and not the arduous hikeor Trek.

-Your daypack may not feel heavy, but carrying it for hours through the underbrush of the rainforest will quickly change your mind.
+Your daypack may not feel heavyat the lodge , but carrying it for hours up and down Ridges and Valleys in Vwindi Impenetrable Forest or up the sides of Volcanoes in Mgahing Gorilla Parkst will quickly change your mind.

 Even if you are young and agile, use a porter and invest in the life of a Ugandan and their future.
 You can also concentrate on the Gorilla Trekking Experience instead of worrying about your load.

-A walking stick gives you balance on, at times, challenging trails.
-Additionally, it provides an income to the person that made your walking stick.
+A Walking stick gives you balance on, at times, challenging trails and provides an income to the person who made your walking stick.

-There is the plain walking stick that most use.
-The walking stick is made of bamboo and is about five feet long.
-The more ornamental carved walking sticks will support you on the trail and make your gorilla trek an excellent souvenir or memento.
+There is the plain Walking stick that most uses and the walking post is made of bamboo and is about five feet long.
+The more ornamental carved Walking sticks will support you on the trail and make your gorilla trek an excellent souvenir or memento.

 You do not need to bring your hiking sticks from home.
 Support a local cottage industry in Uganda.

-The Two Must-Haves for Gorilla Trekking are a Porter and a Walking StickCOVID-19, and a Protective Facial Mask.
+The Two Must-Haves for Gorilla Trekking are a Porter, a Walking StickCOVID-19, and a Protective Facial Mask.

 Porter Services and Walking Sticks are included in all our Gorilla Safaris:

-If you are on a Gorilla Trekking Safari with us Porter Services and walking sticks are included in the Safari.
+Porter Services and Walking sticks are included if you are on a Gorilla Trekking Safari with us.
 This reduces the hassles on the day gorilla trekking for our clients.
-In addition, we give our clients two liters of water.
-Three liters for the Gorilla Habituation Experience.
+In addition, we give our clients two liters of water and three liters for the Gorilla Habituation Experience.

 Furthermore, we provide facial masks for our clients.
 They are required when you are in the presence of a gorilla family to prevent infecting the gorilla with illnesses such as respiratory diseases.

-We also suggest that you prepare for the gorilla trek prior to arriving in Uganda by getting into shape.
-A moderate level of fitness is required.
-Though accommodations can and will be made for you.
+We also suggest you prepare for the gorilla trek before arriving in Uganda by getting into shape.
+A moderate fitness level is required, and accommodations can and will be made for you.

-Read more about Gorilla Trekking on our Practical Guide page to Gorilla Trekking, you will be glad that you did.
+Read more about Gorilla Trekking on our Practical Guide page to Gorilla Trekking; you will be glad you did.